nicholasgcotton/Inventory-and-Page-Count-CSV/README.md

 ### Run from Shell->SendTo
 5. Right click on any PDF and select SendTo->00-PDFPageCount-v4.bat.
 6. Read notices/instructions as app runs.
 Check for errors when completed.
-4. Review new file 00-Inventory-and-Page-Count.csv for the results.
+4. Review  file 00-Inventory-and-Page-Count.csv for the results.
 ---

 ## Sources